 2. It is tempting to place blame.

 Beware of the temptation to place blame on others for our current circumstances.
 For example, it is going to be easy for those who are vaccinated to blame those who are not vaccinated.
-This “us vs them” binary thinking undermines our ability to build trust, address our present crisis with the Delta variant, and move forward together.
+This “us vs them” binary thinking undermines our ability to build trust, address our present crises, and move forward together.

 To quote James Baldwin, “Where all human connections are distrusted, the human being is very quickly lost.”
 As we continue to interact with one another, it’s important to catch ourselves before we slip into shame and blame mode.
 This may require more effort and intention from us in the moment; however, in the long run, each small, thoughtful action adds up and contributes to a culture of safety and well-being.